njdjyxz/cse15l-lab-reports/Lab Report 1.md

 ```
 [user@sahara ~/lecture1]$
 ```
 2. Now the working directory is still "home."
 When I put directory "lecture1" after `cd`, the path showing the next line in the terminal changes to `[user@sahara ~/lecture1]` showing the working directory changed to lecture 1.
+I have this output because `cd` has moved my working directory from /home to /lecture1 by executing the path I put after `cd`.
 Thus, it is not an error.

 input:
 ```